Mephiles/torntools_extension/CONTRIBUTING.md

 ### Coding conventions

 Start reading our code and you'll get the hang of it.
 We optimize for readability:
-We have prettier formatting to help you follow our coding conventions.
+We have biome formatting to help you follow our coding conventions.

 - All have to be written in **TypeScript**.
 - We follow a certain pattern for our files.